bryanvriel/jbao/README.md

 # What is `jbao`?

-`jbao` is a Python package containing classes and functions for wrapping `jax`- and `equniox`-based tools for machine learning and deep learning.
+`jbao` is a Python package containing classes and functions for wrapping `jax`- and `equinox`-based tools for machine learning and deep learning.
 The Chinese word "bao" means "to wrap", and steamed buns ("baozi") are delicious.